Creating Point Clouds from 3D Models

 If the log window shows:

-This warning is meant to alert you that your machine may take a while to run with your current settings.
-If you do find it taking too long, try adjusting the PointCloudCombiter’s Point Interval parameter to a larger number.
+This warning alerts you that your machine may take a while to run with your current settings.
+If you find it taking too long, try increasing the PointCloudCombiter’s Point Interval parameter.

 Additional Resources